gucsantana/mtg-collectron/README.md

 'Card Finder' checks which versions of a card you have in your stock, if any.

-'Mass Search' reads a passed decklist and returns all cards in that list found in your storage, prioritizing oldest or newest prints, in the amount requested.
+'Decklist Finder' reads a passed decklist and returns all cards in that list found in your storage, prioritizing oldest or newest prints, in the amount requested.

 # Upcoming Features and Improvements